 Easy Smoked Salmon Recipe

-Preheat smoker to 120°F and smoke salmon for 2-2 1/2 hours, keeping the temperature inside the smoker between 100°F and 120°F, until the thickest part of salmon reaches internal temperature of 140°F. Since salmon fillets can vary in size, keep an eye on the salmon towards the end since a thinner fillet will cook faster and a thicker fillet such as wild King salmon fillet may take longer to smoke.
-If fat starts dripping from fish, it's a sigh that it's ready to take out (or about to).
+- Preheat smoker to 120°F and smoke salmon for 2-2 1/2 hours, keeping the temperature inside the smoker between 100°F and 120°F, until the thickest part of salmon reaches internal temperature of 100-120°F. Since salmon fillets can vary in size, keep an eye on the salmon towards the end since a thinner fillet will cook faster and a thicker fillet such as wild King salmon fillet may take longer to smoke.
+Because each smoker works differently, the best way to know if fish is fully cooked is when the fat starts dripping from the fish, it's a sign that it's ready to take out (or about to).

 - *If using Costco salmon, use 2 fillets in this tutorial.
 The amount of rub can easily be decreased or increased for less or more salmon fillets.